-CLE Requirements: The Minimum Continuing Legal Education Board of the Supreme Court of Illinois requires attorneys to complete 30 credits, including 6 professional responsibility credits, by June 30 every two years.
-Starting with attorneys whose two-year reporting period ends on June 30, 2019, Illinois attorneys are required to complete one credit of diversity and inclusion and one credit of mental health and substance abuse, as part of their professional responsibility requirement.
+CLE Requirements: The Minimum Continuing Legal Education Board of the Supreme Court of Illinois requires attorneys to complete 30 credits, including 6 professional responsibility credits, including one credit of diversity and inclusion, and one credit of mental health and substance abuse, as part of their professional responsibility requirement.
 Attorneys with last names beginning with A-M report in even years; attorneys with last names beginning with N-Z report in odd years.
 Credits must be earned by June 30 and reported by PLI by July 15 of the reporting year.
 A maximum of 10 credits, including professional responsibility, may be carried over to the next reporting period.
 Attorneys can verify their requirements with the Illinois MCLE Board.
 For additional information, please see the FAQ page on the Illinois MCLE Board's website.
-For additional information on the credit rule change, please see the FAQ page on the Illinois Supreme Court Commission on Professionalism's 2Civility website.

 Newly admitted Illinois attorneys are required to complete 15 Illinois-approved CLE credits.
 At least 6 of these must be fulfilled by a Basic Skills Course approved by the Illinois Supreme Court Commission on Professionalism (ILSCCP), such as PLI's Illinois Basic Skills course.